23 Milton Street, Glasgow.

 There has been a public house on this site since 1853, owned by spirit merchant Thomas Tulloch, Mr Tulloch only ran the pub for two years and the licence was taken over by renowned wine & spirit merchant Matthew Robin.
 Mr Robin also owned pubs on Clyde Place, King Street, Tradeston and Stockwell Street now the famous Scotia Bar.
 Matthew’s son Robin took over the business in 1877, he then opened another pub on Great Hamilton Street now London Road.

-To read more on the history of Matthew Robin & Son and the Scotia Click here.
+To read more on the history of Matthew Robin & Son and the Scotia Check out our book here.

 Robert Robin continued in the Milton Street pub until 1905.
 The name above the door was Matthew Robin & Son.
 Alexander McIntosh then took over the licence followed by his wife Agnes Morris McIntosh.